Luxury Gokyo Lake Trek

 Along the way, you will pass quiet Sherpa villages, monasteries, and local schools.
 The people are welcoming, full of stories, and proud to share their culture.
 You can wander off the main trail, chat with locals, and really feel like you are stepping into daily life in the high Himalayas.
 Compared to the busy Everest Base Camp trek, the Gokyo route gives a peaceful, immersive experience without the crowds.

-A Trek That Moves at Your Pace
+A Trek That Moves at Your Speed

 Daily walking is comfortable, usually three to six hours, with plenty of rest stops, photo stops, and time to enjoy the scenery.
 You can take it slow, soak in the views, and still feel like you are covering a lot of ground.